TheLartians/ModernCppStarter/README.md

 ### Build and Run Docker Compose

-The project has support to Docker Compose, that allows building and running your project with other containers.
-This container builds all targets, so you can run any of them passing a command after "sh -c".
+The docker-compose can be used to manage a multi-container applications.
+Since this container builds all targets, you can build any specific targer passing its name after "sh -c".

 Running all containers